-Picking out wedding themes can be one of the hardest planning pieces that every bride's faced with.
+Picking out wedding themes can be one of the hardest planning pieces that every couple is faced with.
 Do you want to go the romantic route, or keep things fresh and modern?
 Once you pinpoint the theme of your dreams, you can officially move forward with the rest of your wedding plans.
 But, if you're still on the fence about which direction you want to go, we rounded up the best wedding themes for any style and venue, no matter how unique.
 Use this as a comparative guide to finally cross this major decision off your planning checklist and set the tone for your big day.

 For a modern wedding, think clean lines, geometric shapes, and minimal design.
 A modern theme knows few bounds, so channel it however you see fit.
-Put a modern spin on anything from your wedding dress (take a break from white) to your venue decorations, like sleek seats, a cool structural backdrop, or a bold color scheme.
-We also asked top wedding planners their 2018 trend predictions, so stay up to date with their ideas, like greenery and cream balloons.
+Put a modern spin on anything, from your wedding dress (take a break from white) to your venue decorations, like sleek seats, a cool structural backdrop, or a bold color scheme.
+We also asked top wedding planners for their trend predictions, so stay up to date with their ideas, like greenery and cream balloons.

 7. Garden Party/Casual

-If you envision a more intimate, casual ceremony, opt for an outdoor garden party-themed wedding.
+If you envision a more intimate, casual ceremony, opt for an outdoor-garden-party-themed wedding.
 This laid-back style is perfect if you have a backyard wedding on the brain and a spring or summer date.

-Considering a black tie-scale wedding?
+Considering a black tie wedding?
 If you envision you and your guests dressing to the nines, your overall theme will have to match accordingly.
-For nuptials this grandiose, you'll want to pull out all the stops and include complete table settings (wine glasses and all) with a full sit-down dinner, posh seating, ornate flower arrangements (even on the cake!), and an exquisite head table, just to name a few formalities.
+For nuptials this grandiose, you'll want to pull out all the stops and include complete table settings (wine glasses and all) with a full sit-down dinner, posh seating, ornate flower arrangements (even on the cake), and an exquisite head table, just to name a few formalities.

 Whether you're tying the knot at your childhood lake house or are planning a destination wedding, a nautical theme perfectly complements a seaside ceremony.
-Make waves with blue and white tones (especially stripes), paired with beach motifs like shells, anchors, ropes, and sailboats to exude a maritime style.
+Make waves with blue and white tones (especially stripes) paired with beach motifs like shells, anchors, ropes, and sailboats to exude a maritime style.

-March to the beat of your own drum at your wedding if music makes yours and your future spouse's world go round.
+March to the beat of your own drum at your wedding if music makes you and your future spouse's world go round.
 Whether you're members of the music industry or just love a good tune from any genre, incorporate your passion through instrument motif decorations, a vintage mic stand, and plenty of your favorite songs interspersed throughout the ceremony and reception.
 And, this should be a given, but enlist the help of your favorite local band to keep the rhythm alive.

-Bright pinks, greens, and navy blues are the name of the preppy game, which can also go hand-in-hand with nautical or southern weddings.
+Bright pinks, greens, and navy blues are the name of the preppy game, which can also go hand in hand with nautical or Southern weddings.
 A preppy theme allows you to blend formality with fun through bold patterns, tasteful bows, dainty fonts, and cheery flowers.
 Channel your inner Kate Spade or Lilly Pulitzer (pearl earrings and all) if this theme is up your alley.

 Take your winter wedding to the next level with holiday-infused motifs.
-From Christmas tree decor and ornament escort cards to warm winter cocktails, the Christmas wedding options are endless.
+From Christmas tree décor and ornament escort cards to warm winter cocktails, the Christmas wedding options are endless.
 Hope for a little snow the day of, request "All I Want for Christmas Is You" from your DJ, gift candy canes or Santa hats as favors, and you're all set.

-If no one theme speaks to you, there's nothing stopping you from incorporating pieces from several themes, or choosing a completely original style.
+If no one theme speaks to you, there's nothing stopping you from incorporating pieces from several themes or choosing a completely original style.
 It's your wedding, so play by your own rules.